solyarisoftware/voskJs/README.md

 # VoskJs

-VoskJs is a NodeJs developers toolkit to use [Vosk](https://alphacephei.com/vosk/) offline speech recognition engine.
+VoskJs is a NodeJs developers toolkit to use [Vosk](https://alphacephei.com/vosk/) offline speech recognition engine, including multithread (server) usage examples.
-It give you:
+The project gives you:

-- simple sentence-based transcript APIs
+- A simple sentence-based transcript APIs
-- command line utility `voskjs`
+- The command line utility `voskjs`
-- demo HTTP transcript server `voskjshttp`.
+- A demo HTTP transcript server `voskjshttp`

 VoskJs can be used for speech recognition processing in different scenarios: